 - offers the possibility to work with public policy practitioners at Canada's leading think-tank on international affairs?

 - develops policy papers that feed into the Canadian Foreign Policy decision-making process?

 - provides internship opportunities with the United Nations system, governments and civil society groups?

 - offers small class sizes so you can work closely with leading international researchers?

-The Balsillie School of International Affairs offers three world-class academic programs through Wilfrid Laurier University and the University of Waterloo, advancing ambitious, new approaches to global governance and international public policy.
+The Balsillie School of International Affairs offers four world-class academic programs through Wilfrid Laurier University and the University of Waterloo, advancing ambitious, new approaches to global governance and international public policy.
 The BSIA campus brings together scholars, students, and policy makers in a unique, collaborative format to identify meaningful solutions to humanity’s most critical problems.

 With over 60 affiliated teaching faculty, drawn from political science, economics, history, sociology, business, geography and environment studies, the School provides students with a truly interdisciplinary environment that fosters comprehensive global learning.

 A unique feature of the Balsillie School of International Affairs’ experience, the CIGI Graduate Fellowship Program is a professional development program in which students in the MIPP and MAGG gain mentorship and guidance from senior scholars and policy practitioners as they advance their own research and writing skills.
 CIGI Graduate Fellows receive up to $15,000 over three terms, and are normally asked to conduct research for a CIGI or BSIA project and co-author a policy brief, which they present to senior policy makers at an end-of-year symposium.
 Briefs that are deemed to be of high quality are normally published as part of the CIGI Graduate Fellow Policy Brief Series.

 Are you ready to shape the future of global governance?
 Learn more about what the School has to offer and APPLY to join the BSIA network for an upcoming term.